×

 • Integration of IoT for real-time monitoring and diagnostics

-• Expansion into electric vehicle emission solutions and components
+• Expansion into electric vehicle emission control solutions

 By 2035, the market is expected to be robust, driven by innovation and regulatory compliance.